-3. Combining AVERAGE, IF and INT Functions
+3. Calculating Daily Average with Excel AVERAGE, IF, and INT Functions

-Fortunately, you can combine AVERAGE, IF and INT functions in order to find the daily average.
+Fortunately, you can combine AVERAGE, IF, and INT functions in order to find the daily average.
 In this part, I am going to use the AVERAGE, IF, and INT functions to calculate the daily averages for views from 9/20/2022 to 9/24/2022.
 However, you need to go through the following steps.

 - Firstly, apply the following formula in cell E4.

 Here, the INT function will return the integer values of the range $B$4:$B$123 by extracting only date values.
-Then, the IF function will check if the values are matched with the date 9/20/2022 and for matching TRUE will appear, and for other non-matched values FALSE will appear.
+Then, the IF function will check if the values are matched with the date 9/20/2022 and for matching TRUE will appear, and for other non-matched values, FALSE will appear.
 Among the range, $C$4:$C$123 those hourly values will be returned for which we have TRUE for the corresponding rows.
 Finally, the AVERAGE function will return the average value.